 Each applicant must:

-- be in good health (and, upon request, be able to supply a doctor’s statement of verification)
+be in good health to travel and take part in the programme (and, upon request, be able to supply a doctor’s statement of verification)

 It is expected that the exchange programme will commence around the last week of June and finish the first week of August.
 The dates are dependent on school exam timetables and we will set the dates to suit the selected students.